B.D. Tiner, DDS, MD, FACS Surgeon Emeritus

 B. D. Tiner grew up in Arkansas and received his undergraduate Bachelor’s degree in Zoology from Arkansas State University in 1972.
 He went on to earn his Doctor of Dental Surgery at the University of Tennessee College of Dentistry in 1975 and his Doctor of Medicine at the University of Texas Medical School at San Antonio in 1987.
 Dr. Tiner’s post-graduate training included an Internship in Anesthesia at the University of Texas Health Science Center at San Antonio from 1980-1981.
 He successfully completed a residency in Oral and Maxillofacial Surgery in 1984 at the University of Texas Health Science Center in San Antonio.

 Dr. Tiner is a Diplomate of the American Board of Oral and Maxillofacial Surgery and a Fellow in the American Association of Oral and Maxillofacial Surgery where he serves as the District V Trustee.
 He is also a Fellow in the American College of Surgeons.
 Additionally, Dr. Tiner is an active member and Past President of the Southwest Society of Oral and Maxillofacial Surgeons and the Texas Society of Oral and Maxillofacial Surgeons.
 In 2009, Dr. Tiner was awarded the Texas Society of Oral and Maxillofacial Surgeon’s L. Jack Bolton Distinguished Service Award.
 He proudly served as President of the American Board of Oral and Maxillofacial Surgery in 2008-2009 and currently serves as an Ambassador for the Oral and Maxillofacial Surgery Foundation.
-In 2014 he was elected by his peers in the American Association of Oral and Maxillofacial Surgeons—a tremendous honor and responsibility to lead the specialty’s largest professional organization dedicated to surgeon education, service and patient safety.
+In 2018 he was elected by his peers in the American Association of Oral and Maxillofacial Surgeons—a tremendous honor and responsibility to lead the specialty’s largest professional organization dedicated to surgeon education, service and patient safety.